flatsheet/flatsheet.github.io/_posts/2015-07-31-august-plan.md

   - Community monitoring system for a section of Seattle's only river.
     - The Duwamish River is a superfund site and clean up is happening over the next 15+ years.
 Residents in the area need a way to collaboratively monitor that cleanup.
   - Big challenge for this project is having a workflow, a review step for managing submissions.
 This is where realtime editing fails.
 The project would benefit greatly from being able to do pull requests.

+## Major ongoing goals:
+- Build a user interface for the fork/merge/push/pull/checkout/etc. functionality of dat
+- Build an open-source community around dat & flatsheet
+  - Through documentation, example projects, & related js libraries
+- Continue exploring flatsheet's potential use as an open data portal
+- Continue building [township](http://github.com/civicmakerlab/township), the accounts system we've been working on based on our experience with flatsheet.